Feast of the Holy Family of Jesus, Mary and Joseph: December 29, 2024

 3. Complete and definite trust in God

 Mary’s reaction at the whole episode of finding Jesus in the temple is one of wonder and contemplation.
 She does not fully understand but treasures these moments in her heart.
 Her example teaches us to hold the mysteries of our faith with humility and trust, even when clarity eludes us.
-In the words of Pope Francis in family “we remain steadfast in our intention to respect others, to heal wounds, to build bridges, to strengthen relationships and to ‘bear one another’s burdens.”
+In the words of Pope Francis in the family “We remain steadfast in our intention to respect others, to heal wounds, to build bridges, to strengthen relationships and to ‘bear one another’s burdens.”

-On this day of the feast of Holy Family, it's a reminder that the journey of faith is dynamic, often marked by moments of loss, discovery, and profound insight.
+On this day of the feast of the Holy Family, it's a reminder that the journey of faith is dynamic, often marked by moments of loss, discovery, and profound insight.
 Like Mary and Joseph, we are called to persevere in our pilgrimage of faith, always seeking, always pondering, and always trusting in the God who calls us to deeper communion with Him.
-As a family we must work out ways and means to stregnthen our bond with one another while growing closer in our relationship with God.
+As a family, we must work out ways and means to strengthen our bond with one another while growing closer in our relationship with God.
 May we, too, find Jesus in the temple of our hearts, growing in wisdom, favour, and love as we walk with Him.

 Questions for self-reflection